thomaswalden/thomaswalden.github.io/aboutme.md

  - Andrew M. Jonson, Olivier Girard, **Thomas P. Walden** and Brendan R. Scott.
 [Resistance exercise to failure or not in hypoxia and normoxia: Acute changes in weight lifting velocity](https://www.researchgate.net/publication/344606940_Resistance_Exercise_To_Failure_Or_Not_In_Hypoxia_And_Normoxia_Acute_Changes_In_Weight_Lifting_Velocity) (International Conference on Strength Training - 2018)

 ## Teaching Philosophy
-<div align="justify">The majority of my teaching experience has been within a classroom setting across numerous undergraduate courses, including Biomechanics, Human Physiology, Exercise Rehabilitation, Strength and Conditioning, Sport and Exercise Psychology, and Research Methodologies.
+The majority of my teaching experience has been within a classroom setting across numerous undergraduate courses, including Biomechanics, Human Physiology, Exercise Rehabilitation, Strength and Conditioning, Sport and Exercise Psychology, and Research Methodologies.
 I strongly believe in creating a safe and comfortable environment that allows students the opportunity to discuss the topics at hand.
 Interacting with their peers, explaining and listening to course content from many points of view facilitates a unique learning experience that fosters the beginning of a solid foundation of understanding.
 The idea stems from the convention of classroom autonomy, giving students a choice in discussion topics and direction, leading to substantially higher classroom participation.
-I also find that this technique quickly highlights areas that require additional focus, generating class content and discussion points for the following weeks, which directly focus on the needs of the specific class.</div>
+I also find that this technique quickly highlights areas that require additional focus, generating class content and discussion points for the following weeks, which directly focus on the needs of the specific class.

-<div align="justify">As a part of my role as a Ph.D.
+As a part of my role as a Ph.D.
 Candidate and Postdoctoral Fellow, I have had the opportunity to mentor undergraduate, masters, and Ph.D. level students.
 In these 1:1 situations, I take on the mentality of the age-old saying, 'Give a person a fish they eat for a day – teach them to fish, and they eat for life.'
 Providing sufficient resources, directed guidance, and clear expectations helps develop vital critical thinking skills, allowing these students to navigate specific issues that may arise during their research journey.
 I also believe this teaching process entices students to become lifelong learners in their chosen field.
-My priority is to help these junior researchers find their individual and unique voices for how they will pass on their skills and research findings in the future.</div>
+My priority is to help these junior researchers find their individual and unique voices for how they will pass on their skills and research findings in the future.

 ## Affiliations and Industry Memberships
+ - Chair, NET Team Trainee Committee
  - KITE Research Institute – Research Affiliate
  - PRAXIS – Activity-Based Therapy – Research Affiliate
  - Canadian Spinal Cord Injury Rehabilitation Association – Affiliate Member